Georgetown, Louisiana

 Georgetown is a village in Grant Parish, Louisiana, United States.
 It is part of the Alexandria, Louisiana Metropolitan Statistical Area.
 The population was 327 at the 2010 census.

 History

 The Harrisonburg Road ran through the area, connecting northeast to the Natchez Trace and running southwest into Texas to connect with El Camino Real.

-Georgetown has been described as a speed trap.
+Georgetown, which is crossed by U.S. Route 165, has been described as a speed trap.
 In 2020, the city generated 93% of its operating revenue from traffic tickets.